Institute for Palestine Studies: Publications

-It has also published over 600 books.
+It has also published more than 600 books.
 It has published many first-person Palestinian accounts of the 1948 Arab–Israeli War.

 Board of trustees

 The institute is led by a Board of Trustees composed of Arab scholars, businessmen, and public figures.
 A volunteer executive committee, elected by the Board, manage the regular activities.
 The trustees come from most Arab countries, including Algeria, Bahrain, Egypt, Jordan, Kuwait, Lebanon, Qatar, Saudi Arabia, United Arab Emirates and Yemen.